ObjectMatrix/jerkface/README.md

       If the binding is managed as a singleton, it is lazily constructed when `resolve()` is called, and all subsequent calls to `resolve()` for the same `name` return the same instance.

-      If the binding specified by `name` has a dependency that has not been configured, then `MissingDependencyError` is thrown.
+      If the binding specified by `name` has a dependency that has not been configured, then `ResolveError` is thrown.

       _Parameters_